Business Collateral Loans - 7 Types of Collateral You Can Use to Secure a Loan

-If you’re in the market for a small business loan, then your lender may (or may not) require that you put down collateral to secure the loan and minimize their risk.
+If you’re in the market for a small business loan, then your lender may (or may not) require that you put down collateral to secure the loan and minimize its risk.
 But with numerous types of collateral out there, understanding which option will work best for you can be confusing.
 After all, each comes with various perks and drawbacks, which can ultimately affect your business and personal finances in numerous ways.

 Loans that require collateral are called secured loans.
 But while collateral can sometimes be necessary or help you unlock a better deal, it’s by no means required.
-You can also qualify for unsecured loans, which do not require collateral and are approved based on your credit score and financial reportings.
+You can also qualify for unsecured loans, which do not require collateral and are approved based on your credit score and financial reporting.

 If you’re considering taking out a secured loan, it’s important to be aware of how different types of collateral could affect you.
 This guide will go over the most common types of collateral and how they affect your small business.